 This small difference between symmetry and the rupture of symmetry may seem trivial unless we take into account chaos theory.
 The air around the globe is so unstable that the beating wings of a butterfly, somewhere in Asia, could (theoretically) cause a storm where we live!
 The image is a caricature, but it illustrates how small changes can have big effects!

 During a sleepless night I dreamed that St. Augustine has perhaps perceived the rupture of symmetry long before scientists.
-His referential system, that of the fifth century, equated symmetry with its symbols of purity, perfection, eternity etc. Breaking such symmetry, in his views, resulted in evil or the “original sin”, the beginning of death.
-Conversely, scientists today see the beginning of life i.e. what is good in such breaks in symmetry! ³ If this is correct it should suggest us to revise our referential system.
+His referential system, that of the fifth century, equated symmetry with its symbols of purity, perfection, eternity etc. Breaking such symmetry, in his views, resulted in evil or the “original sin“, the beginning of death.
+Conversely, many scientists today see in the tiny breaking of symmetry the beginning of life. i.e. what is good. ³ If this is correct it should suggest us to revise our referential system.

 The symmetries equate to the laws of conservation.
 But physics has also ceased to believe that “everything is preserved”, hence the numerous “breaks in symmetry”.
 Here a few examples of such spontaneous breaks: